nina-nauwelaerts/Moxidectin-Model/Evaluation/Input/Content/Section2.1_Modeling_Strategy.md

 Unknown parameters (see below) were identified using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.

-Moxidectin is absorbed relatively quick.
+Moxidectin is absorbed relatively quickly (Tmax after 3-4h) ([Drugbank](#main-references)).
 For simplicity, a dissolved formulation was applied for both solution and tablet formulations.

 The model was then verified by simulating ([Cotreau 2003, Kinrade 2018](#main-references)):